Complete intersection hyperk\"{a}hler fourfolds with respect to equivariant vector bundles over rational homogeneous varieties of Picard number one: Introduction

 The authors would like to express thank Professor Jaehyun Hong for helpful discussions.
 The authors also thank Vladimiro Benedetti and Makoto Miura for noticing some omission in Tables and informing references \cite{BenedettiThesis} and \cite{IMOU}, respectively.
-The first author was supported by the Institute for Basic Science (IBS-R003-D1).
+The first author was supported by the Institute for Basic Science (IBS-R003-D1), by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2023-00239947), and by POSCO Science Fellowship of POSCO TJ Park Foundation.
 The second author was supported by the Institute for Basic Science (IBS-R003-D1) and by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NRF-2019R1A2C3010487, NRF-2021R1C1C2092610).
+He was also supported by Learning \& Academic research institution for Master’s·PhD students, and Postdocs (LAMP) Program of the National Research Foundation of Korea (NRF) grant funded by the Ministry of Education (RS-2023-00301974).